Dr Rajvinder Kaur - Profile

 She travels to India frequently to update her knowledge and skills.

-Dr Rajvinder is based in Tallaght – (five minutes from the M50) but also holds consultations at The Ananta Yoga Studios, Wicklow by appointment
+Dr Rajvinder is based in Tallaght – (five minutes from the M50) but also now offers consultations, treatments & therapies at The Ananta Yoga Studios, Wicklow by appointment

 She can be contacted on 01 2845742 or at email@example.com

 Ayurveda (Sanskrit for “knowledge of life” or “knowledge of longevity”) is a comprehensive system of traditional health care that emphasises the relationship between body, mind, and spirit.
 It is considered to be the traditional system of medicine of India.

 It is a qualitative, holistic science of health and longevity, a philosophy and system of healing the whole person.
 Historians have not pinpointed the exact time Ayurveda came into being.
 Most agree that Ayurvedic classical texts were written in India between 3,500 and 6000 years ago.
 It is certainly the worlds most ancient system of natural health care.

 Over time much of the knowledge of this system became fragmented but, more recently, leading Ayurvedic experts pooled their knowledge into a comprehensive body of knowledge called Maharishi Ayurveda – A prevention oriented, time tested and holistic natural health system.

 Ayurveda helps you take control of your life by: